Lam Sơn uprising: Ming rule

 After taking power, the leading officials of Jiaozhi, particularly Huang Fu and his exceptional associates, worked diligently to establish an efficient governance system.
 They implemented various policies with the goal of stabilizing the situation and improving the lives of the people.
 These policies included measures such as taxation reforms, administrative improvements, and efforts to stabilize agricultural production.
 Despite these efforts, corruption within the local government and the haughty behavior of some Han officials, who saw themselves as symbols of civilized behavior, caused dissatisfaction among the populace.
-This discontent was not limited to the common people, but also extended to the scholar-officials and the old nobility, many of whom had initially supported the invasion with the belief that the Ming would fulfill their promise to "assist the Tran."
-However, the Ming court instead enforced a policy of assimilation, imposing Chinese cultural values and suppressing local culture.
-This realization caused some Vietnamese scholars to see the promise of "supporting the Trần" as a mere ploy, leading to their disappointment and eventual resistance against the Ming dynasty's blatant cultural invasion.
+Nevertheless, according to Keith W. Taylor, there is no clear evidence that the Ming administration in Jiaozhi was more corrupt or oppressive than the indigenous Viet regimes that preceded or succeeded it.
+He argues that the local population's anti-Ming sentiment would have gradually faded over time, but such a scenario would have been possible only if the Ming had been genuinely determined to maintain their rule over Jiaozhi for a sufficiently long period.

 The dissatisfaction among the people of Jiaozhi eventually reached a boiling point, resulting in numerous uprisings, both large and small.
 One of the most significant uprisings occurred in the autumn of 1407, led by the Later Trần emperors, the royal family, and former generals of the Trần dynasty.
-Despite facing initial challenges, the Later Trần army managed to achieve victories against the main forces of Mu Sheng at Bô Cô in December 1408, gaining control over the entire region from Nghệ An inward.
+Despite facing initial challenges, the Later Trần army managed to achieve victories against the main forces of Mu Sheng at Bô Cô, located in present-day Nam Định province in the Red River Delta, in December 1408, gaining control over territory extending northward from Nghệ An, a province in north-central Vietnam, into the Red River Delta heartland.
 The internal affairs of the Later Trần army quickly fell into disarray, causing the rebel forces to lose their momentum and weaken under the strong attacks from the Ming army.
 This ultimately led to a complete defeat in 1414.

 After the Later Trần dynasty was defeated, the security situation in Jiaozhi improved.
-However, there were still some areas that experienced resistance, but these uprisings were mostly fragmented, spontaneous, and local.
+There were still some areas that experienced resistance, but these uprisings were mostly fragmented, spontaneous, and local.
 They did not pose a significant threat to the Ming army and quickly dissipated.
 This period of stability did not last long.
 In 1417, another major wave of uprisings erupted in Jiaozhi, coinciding with the construction of the new capital in Beijing and the development of Zheng He's maritime fleet.
 According to American historian Edward Dreyer, the construction and shipbuilding required a large amount of manpower and resources, particularly high-quality wood, which was in short supply within China.
 In response, Ming officials, led by eunuch Ma Ji, increased taxes and intensified resource exploitation, causing dissatisfaction among the people and even the Viet officials.
 In February 1417, Li Bin was appointed to Jiaozhi to replace Zhang Fu, but the situation did not improve.
 By the end of that year, many Viet people, including former Ming officials, rose up against the colonial government.